levithean/examplePlugin/README.md

 # leviPlugin

-That's just a simple plugin make in Java that adds and opens inventories and items.
+That's just a simple Minecraft plugin make in Java that adds and opens inventories and items.